apache/incubator-resilientdb/docs/README.md

 ## Introduction

 GraphQ-LLM is an intelligent AI assistant that helps developers learn, understand, and optimize GraphQL queries for ResilientDB.
-Built with Retrieval-Augmented Generation (RAG) and integrated with the ResilientApp ecosystem, it provides real-time explanations, optimization suggestions, and performance insights for your GraphQL queries.
+Built with Retrieval-Augmented Generation (RAG) and integrated with the ResilientApp ecosystem, it provides real-time explanations, suggestions, and performance insights for your GraphQL queries.

 ---